AGA Professional Results 2014

 b) saying clearly, “I resign”

-Pairings: Players are promoted based on the results of MATCHES with opponents.
-A match may consist of either a single game or a Best-of-Three (Bo3) competition, as given in the full rules.
+Pairings: Appendix A shows the pairing chart for the Championship.
+Players are promoted based on the results of MATCHES with opponents.
+A match may consist of either a Best-of-Three (Bo3), or Best-of-Five (Bo5) competition, as explained in the full rules.

 Tournament Director: Jeff Shaevel

 Game schedule (Sunday 4th January - Saturday 10th January; Eastern Time):

 *Daily - Morning Round: 9:30AM ET - Evening Round: 4:30PM ET/4:00PM ET

 |x||Ryan Li||Eric Lui||Ben Lockhart||Ricky Zhao||Daniel Gourdeau||Yuan Zhou||Matthew Burrall||Jeremy Chiu||Standings|